guidance-guarantee-programme/pension_guidance/content/pension_summary/how_my_pension_is_taxed.en.md

 You’re responsible for paying tax on other income you have, eg from property or investments, and you might have to fill in a Self-Assessment tax return.

 ^You usually pay tax if your pension pots are worth more than the [lifetime allowance](https://www.gov.uk/tax-on-your-private-pension/lifetime-allowance).
-This is currently £1.03 million.^
+This is currently £1,055,000.